energietransitie/twomes-dataset-windesheim-brains4buildings2022/README.md

 ### Preprocessed data

 Preprocessing of measurements from the measurement database was done using [get_preprocessed_b4b_data()](https://github.com/energietransitie/twomes-twutility-inverse-grey-box-analysis/blob/main/data/extractor.py).
 Preprocessing steps include:
-- Removal of duplicate measurements;
+- We removed duplicate measurements.
--	Removal of CO₂ measurements that had no variation; this concerned one room that apparently had a faulty CO₂ sensor (the data for this room was already rejected for other reasons);
+-	We removed CO₂ measurements that had no variation; this concerned one room that apparently had a faulty CO₂ sensor (the data for this room was already rejected for other reasons).
--	Removal all CO₂ concentration measurements with a value of less than 5 ppm (several CO₂ measurement values from the BMS came in as 0 ppm, which clearly wrong);
+-	We removed all CO₂ concentration measurements with a value of less than 5 ppm (several CO₂ measurement values from the BMS came in as 0 ppm, which clearly wrong).
-- CO₂ baseline adjustment: per room and per measurement source, the minimum CO₂ measurement value was determined and subsequently all measurement values were raised by the same amount such that the minimum value would be to 415 ppm plus a margin (in this case 1 ppm).
+- We adjusted the CO₂ baseline: per room and per measurement source, the minimum CO₂ measurement value was determined and subsequently all measurement values were raised by the same amount such that the minimum value would be to 415 ppm plus a margin (in this case 1 ppm).
 This preprocessing operation helps to counteract the effect of long term drift that  some CO₂ sensors are subject to.
 Some CO₂ sensors provide automatic occasional recalibration to a pre-determined CO₂ level.
 Not all CO₂ sensors used in a study may have this feature, some may have this turned off (sometimes deliberately, to avoid sudden jumps).
-Some CO₂ sensor may have been calibrated once, but not all in the same circumstances;
+Some CO₂ sensor may have been calibrated once, but not all in the same circumstances.
-- Interpolation of measurements to intervals of 15 minutes (no interpolation between measurements that were 90 minutes apart or more);
+- We interpolated measurements to intervals of 15 minutes (no interpolation between measurements that were 90 minutes apart or more).
 - All column values represent the average during the interval that starts at the timestamp indicated.